- Maker is an Ethereum-based decentralized autonomous organization.

 MKR token holders can vote on every decision that is proposed to be implemented on the Maker network as well as make proposals.

 On January 31, 2017, the price of MKR token was over $24, and by August 2017, each MKR token was worth over $295.
 By December, the price of MKR tokens increased by more than thrice its value in August the same year.

 2020 proved the worst year for MKR tokens as it has remained within $500 most of the year so far.
 The first two months of 2020 were comparatively better than the rest of the months in 2020.
 Between January 2020 to February 2020, MKR tokens remained in the range of $500-$700.

 The downfall in the prices of MKR tokens came from March.
 Since then, the prices of MKR tokens have remained in the range of $200-$600.
 The current price of Maker is $560.13.

 The Road Ahead

 As of now, Maker DAO holds a prominent place in the Ethereum ecosystem.
-With its Dai stablecoins growing in stature, Maker has established itself as one of the leading names in the crypto space.
-Due to the strong performance of both MKR and Dai, Maker DAO is expected to grow even further.
+With its DAI stablecoins growing in stature, Maker has established itself as one of the leading projects in the crypto space.
+Due to the strong performance of both MKR and DAI, Maker DAO is expected to continue its growth trajectory.

 The DeFi sector is growing at a tremendous pace this year.
 In the DeFi lending segment, Maker continues to maintain an upper hand with over 47% dominance.
-Their market share and dominance may take a hit because of new players entering the market.
-But Maker will continue as a name to reckon with when it comes to the DeFi lending and DeFi as a whole.
+Their market share and dominance may take a hit due to new players entering the market, but Maker has shown it has the technical aspects and user support to continue being a big name in DeFi.